ruppertdesign/ruppertdesign-ratings/README.md

 # ruppertdesign ratings

-Lambda function to fetch ratings from DaWanda.
+Lambda function to fetch ratings from Etsy.